crumb1e/tailwind-nord/README.md

   ],
 ```

-You know have access to the Nord theme anywhere you would use normal tailwind colours.
+You now have access to the Nord theme anywhere you would use normal tailwind colours.

 ```html
 <div class="bg-nord0">